 Then go spend the night at a friend's house or something and leave the upstairs windows open with floor fans circulating the air.
 Yuck.
 You have a job ahead of you.

 Try putting a plastic barrier between the stinky freezer and the rest of the house.Secure plastic around it with tape and wear a mask to help you when the final moment comes to open that freezer.
 After cleaning the freezer out you might still have a lingering odor.
 Try putting wet newspaper in there changing the paper frequently.
-If that does not work try clay cat litter in a pan.
-Make before you are ready to use it again (if you can) wipe it out completely with a bleach/water solution to kill any bacteria that has grown because of the meat.

 It sound like the freezer is broke if it all of a sudden it stopped working.
 If that is the case, I wouldn't even bother cleaning it out.
 See if you can hire someone to come and take it away (without opening it) or you can siffen the water out with an old hose (just open the freezer just enough to put the hose in) turn the freezer on (if it still works) wait till the stuff freezes again, then remove the old food.
 Then clean it real well.